Darts (band)

-Darts are a nine-piece British doo-wop revival band that achieved chart success in the late 1970s and early 1980s.
+Darts is a nine-piece British doo-wop revival band that achieved chart success in the late 1970s and early 1980s.
 The London-based band had a number of UK top 20 hits including three successive number twos with revivals of early US rock and roll, R&B and original songs.

 History

+Foundation

 Founded in 1976, by Den Hegarty along with Griff Fender (real name: Ian Collier), Rita Ray (real name: Lydia Sowa) and Horatio Hornblower (real name: Nigel Trubridge), all former members of the band Rocky Sharpe and the Razors (pre-Rocky Sharpe and the Replays).
 Joining the band was Iain "Thump" Thomson, George Currie and John Dummer, all ex-members of the John Dummer's Blues Band.
 The line-up was completed by William "Hammy" Howell and ex-Mickey Jupp singer Bob Fish.
-They built up a large following playing clubs and universities, although their break came after they appeared on Charlie Gillett's show on BBC Radio London in October 1976.
-This secured the band a recording contract with Magnet Records, where they were teamed up with record producer Tommy Boyce who had previously produced The Monkees.